andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 "OMG I did too!"

 "Ha!
-Seriously?
-I guess we're just a little over excited for opening night."
+Seriously?"

-"Definitely."
+"Yeah, I think we're just a little excited for our first performance.
+It happens."

 Seeing as we were in the middle of the line when we committed our faux pas it very well could have looked intentional.
 At least that's what we tell ourselves